 Thanks to Zulka Morena sugar for the recipes and fun idea.
 If you’ve got a great palate or simply prefer less processed sugar, try it.
 The top-quality sugar is minimally processed and never refined.
 You can taste the difference!

 1. PREHEAT oven to 325°F. Butter and flour a standard loaf pan.

-3. POUR into the prepared loaf pan, smoothing the top, and bake for 1 hour or longer, until a toothpick placed in the center comes out clean.
-If the top starts to brown too much before the cake is done, tent with a piece of foil.
+4. POUR into the prepared loaf pan, smoothing the top, and bake for 1 hour or longer, until a toothpick placed in the center comes out clean.
+If the top starts to brown too much before the cake is done, tent it with a piece of foil.

-5. MIX the frosting ingredients together until well combined.
-Add more food color as needed to reach desired color.
+6. MIX the frosting ingredients together until well combined.
+Add more food color as needed to reach the desired color.

-6. ASSEMBLE: Slice the pound cake into 1/2 inch slices.
-Spread a small amount of butter on one side and grill on a griddle or skillet until toasted looking, being careful not to burn.
-Let cool completely.
-Repeat with remaining slices.
-Once all are cool, cut them each in half to make the two halves of each “sandwich.”
+8. CUT them each in half to make the two halves of each “sandwich.”
 Spread about a tablespoon of frosting on a non-toasted side of the cake, spreading some to the edges to make it look like melted cheese, and then top with the other half.
-Repeat with remaining slices.
+Repeat with the emaining slices.

 Ingredients For 6 Servings

 1. DICE the strawberries, sprinkle the sugar over the top, and let sit for 15 minutes.
 Combine all the ingredients in a blender and purée until smooth.
 Let chill completely.
 If you want the color to be more orange, like tomato soup, add a few drops of yellow food color.